exercism/rust/exercises/practice/simple-linked-list/.approaches/introduction.md

 }
 ```

-For more information, check the [keep track of length][approach-keep-track-of-length].
+For more information, check the [keep track of length appproach][approach-keep-track-of-length].

 ## Approach: Do not keep track of length